callmeEthan/Naive_surface_nets_GM2/README.md

 - This script use iso gradient to estimate surface direction, which can be inaccurate near sharp corners.
 - The process can be very slow and intense on CPU, real time generation is not possible.
 - If the shape is too small it can create extra, unnecessary vertexs inside the shape, invisible from outside.
+- Due to the nature of this method, the final mesh will become 'shrinked', user should take this into account.
 - I'm not very good at this.
 ## Screenshot
 #### Box shape